KrisChambers/ntt/README.md

 }
 ```

-If you put the above code into a ts file it should give you type errors trying to set `foo.name = "foo"`.
-Namely, it is possible that foo might be undefined.
+If you put the above code into a ts file it should give you a type error for the statement `foo.name = "foo"`.
+Namely, "it is possible that foo might be undefined".

-Assuming this function is running in complete isolation and nothing is going to change between the has and get calls, the variable `foo` should be able to be type since we know they key "foo" exists in m, and the possible types that can be associated with the key does not include unknown.
+Assuming this function is running in complete isolation and nothing is going to change between the `has` and `get` calls, the variable `foo` should be able to be typed since we know the key "foo" exists in m, and the possible types that can be associated with the key does not include unknown.

 ## Components

-In this implementation instances of Components are still dumb objects.
-This is desirable in ECS for serializability.
+In this implementation, instances of Components are still dumb objects (POJO).
+This is desirable in ECS for serializability purposes.
 In addition we are also using the component type as a key.

 So instead of having to write something like: